niyangbai/convert_to_xmi/README.md

 Where `<input-file.jsonl>` is the path to the JSONL file you want to convert, and `<descriptor-file.xml>` is the path to the custom descriptor file. `<result-path>` is set defult to current folder.

-If there are errors with JSONL file like this:
+If there are typo with JSONL file like this:
 `
 "UK-Spanish startupArbolushas"

 "London-based startupTaxScoutscombines"

 "UK-basedOxford VRhas"
 `